pandas-dev/pandas/doc/source/development/extending.rst

 As of 0.25.0, pandas provides its own implementations for some reduction operations such as min/max/sum/etc'.
 For your ExtensionArray to support these methods, it must include an implementation of :meth:`ExtensionArray._reduce`.
-See its docstring for a complete list o if the series operations it handles.
+See its docstring for a complete list of the series operations it handles.
 Once your EA implements :meth:`ExtensionArray._reduce`, your implementation will be cailled whenever one of the related Series method is called.
 All these methods are reduction functions, and so are expected to return a scalar value